maeda6uiui/Mechtatel/README.md

 Leave a star in this repo if you like it!

 Unfortunately, there are no elaborate documents for this project so far.
-However, you could check out the [test code](./mechtatel-core/src/test/java/com/github/maeda6uiui/mechtatel/) and hopefully get the gist of what Mechtatel has to offer!
+However, you could check out the [test code](./mechtatel-core/src/test/java/com/github/maeda6uiui/mechtatel/) and hopefully get to learn what Mechtatel has to offer!

 ## Message from developer